 Where we use this kind of personal data about you, we must identify an additional legal basis for this use.
-These include grounds set out at Article 9(2) of the GDPR:
+These include grounds set out at Article 9(2) of the UK GDPR:

 - the processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent (paragraph c) e.g. where we need to share your personal data with a third party such as a hospital in an emergency situation;